joachimsh91/MiniBot/README.md

 # MiniBot v2.0.0

-MiniBot is a lightweight automation tool with a built-in GUI for managing browser-based MMO gameplay features such as auto fishing, auto food, auto tab switching, and safety logout detection.
+MiniBot is a lightweight automation tool with a built-in GUI for managing browser-based MMO gameplay features such as auto-fishing, auto-eat, auto-tab switching, and auto-logout.

 This project is based on the browser MMO game **"Minibia"**, but the code is designed to be reusable as a foundation for other MMO automation tools.